TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 "Five great programmers can completely outperform 1,000 mediocre programmers"
 - Marc Andreessen, founder of Netscape, a16z

+The more you do hard things, the easier your life will be.

+Głupiec, który potrafi milczeć, jest zaliczany do mędrców.

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->